 Kôtoku was a man of considerable integrity and courage, who stuck to his principles, no matter how painful or dangerous the consequences.
 As war with Russia approached, the liberal and previously anti-war Every Morning News fell into line with government-orchestrated opinion and became increasingly belligerent.
 Kôtoku refused to toe the paper's new line and instead chose to resign from the job which up till now had provided him with both a steady income and a "voice" in respectable society.
 Together with another Every Morning News journalist, called Sakai Toshihiko, he now took the risky step of launching an outspokenly anti-war journal at a time of increasingly hysterical militarism.
-This was the weekly Common People's Newspaper (Heimin Shinbun), the first issue of which appeared in November 1903 and which battled on bravely against the war-mongering government until being forced out of existence in January 1905.
-Throughout its brief existence, the Common People's Newspaper's editors and journalists were repeatedly prosecuted, fined and imprisoned for infringements of the stifling press laws and in anarchists (Bakunin was a case they cited) who thought it sufficient to replace the top-down system of control found in authoritarian organisations with a supposedly libertarian, bottom-up system.
-What was needed, argued Nôseisha, was not to have the base in control of the apex, nor the periphery in control of the centre, but an organisational form which dispensed altogether with apices or centres.
+This was the weekly Common People's Newspaper (Heimin Shinbun), the first issue of which appeared in or of some other disaster brought about by the war.
+Although the Japanese state was finally forced to surrender in August 1945, its machinery of repression remained intact until the very last.
+As a result, when the war finally came to an end, the anarchists had to attempt to rebuild their movement from scratch.